In this article, I will answer one of the most common questions I’m asked by beginners is: Can guppy fish and goldfish live in the same tank?

 Set the Right Water Temperature

-Goldfish generally can support cooler water temperature.
+Goldfish generally can support cooler water temperatures.
 That is why they are so easy to maintain.
 When you are populating your aquarium only with the goldfish, chances are you will not need a water heater.
 But, when you want to keep guppies with goldfish, you need to keep the temperature of the water stable.

 Guppies require warmer water, 72-82 °F (22-28 °C ) in order to stay healthy.
-Goldfish, however can support a water temperature of 40-78 °F (5-23 °C ).
+Goldfish, however, can support a water temperature of 40-78 °F (5-23 °C ).

 When setting the water temperature for your tank, you should ideally aim to achieve a temperature around 70 °F. This will be cold enough for the Goldfish and warm enough for the guppies.
-Thus, both spices will be comfortable and can live together.
+Thus, both species will be comfortable and can live together.

 Set the Right Water pH Level